-Hi!
-I’m Hannah.
-I’m the Associate Editor at Little White Lies magazine and a freelance journalist writing about film and popular culture.
+I am the Digital Editor at Little White Lies magazine and a freelance writer focussing mainly on film, television, and pop culture.

 My love of film began when I saw Chicken Run at the Sheffield Showroom when I was eight.
 It was a transformative experience.
 Teenage subscriptions to NME, Vanity Fair, ELLE and Empire fuelled my love of pop culture and print media.

 My primary focus as a writer is on film and television, but I’m a pop culture obsessive who spends a lot of time on the weirdest corners of the internet.
 Neopets, Livejournal, Tumblr, Twitter – I’ve lived through it all, and have the niche meme knowledge to show it.

 I also write about mental health and disability (two subjects I have first-hand experience with), books, the internet, art, video games, and cats.
 I really like writing about cats.